 Rob James has enjoyed a rapid rise through the ranks, having only ridden his first winner at Tinahely in 2012 aboard the Donnchadh Doyle-trained Amber Hill.
 Yet five years later he had already broken through the 100-winner barrier with the success of Insufficient Funds in 2017.
-He claimed the 2014 Champion Novice title with 20 winners and added further title success with the 2017 Sourthern crown, a title he shared with Jamie Codd.
-A succesful partnership with the likes of Donnchadh and Sean Doyle, and Colin Bowe, saw him finish in the overall top three riders for the first time in the 2017/18 campaign, with his 200th success coming courtesy of Presenting Ana at Kinsale in 2019.
-The 2019/20 season brought a first Western title, and most notably, a first Cheltenham Festival success when Milan Native won the Kim Muir for Gordon Elliott.
+He claimed the 2014 Champion Novice title with 20 winners and added further title success with the 2017 Sourthern crown and 2021 Western title.
+A succesful partnership with the likes of Donnchadh and Colin Bowe saw him finish in the overall top three riders for the first time in the 2017/18 campaign, with his 200th success coming courtesy of Presenting Ana at Kinsale in 2019.
+The 2019/20 season brought a first Western title, and most notably, a first Cheltenham Festival success when Milan Native won the Kim Muir for Gordon Elliott, whilst in April 2022 he rode Win My Wings to land the Scottish Grand National.

 Stats are generating...
 Please wait a moment.